Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 During the closed season, you cannot possess paddlefish on waters opened to paddlefish snagging during the season.

 What can I use to take fish?

-Gaff hooks or landing nets may be used to assist in landing fish.
-Rough fish (carp, buffalo, quillback, gar, sheepshead, dogfish) can be taken day or night, by:
+You can use gaff hooks or landing nets to help land fish.
+You can take rough fish (carp, buffalo, quillback, gar, sheepshead, dogfish) day or night, by:

 What cannot be used to catch fish?

 You cannot use to take or try to take any fish by:

 How many lines and hooks can I use?

 How close do you have to be in attendance of your fishing tackle?